eGenix/egenix-advanced-match-parsing/README.md

     micro_benchmark.run(globals())
 ```

-Then run this using Python and immediate results:
+Then run this using Python and see immediate results:

 ```bash
 > python3 bench_example.py
 .....................
 bench_match_int: Mean +- std dev: 107 ns +- 5 ns
 ```

+The micro benchmark package uses the [pyperf package](https://pypi.org/project/pyperf/) to run the benchmarks, so you get all options and features available with perf (plus a few more), to work with these results.

 ## Slides